digitallawyer/openlegaldictionary/_definitions/osteopathy.md

-  and kneading parts of the body, flexing and manipulating the limbs, and the mechanical readjustment of any bones, muscles, or ligaments not in the normal position, with a view to removing the cause of the disorder and aiding the restorative force of nature in cases where the trouble origin-ated ln misplacement of parta, irregular nerve action, or defective circulation, whether the practice of osteopathy is “prac-ttce of medicine,” and whether a school of osteopathy is a “medical college.’’ within the meaning of statutes, the courts have not determined.
+  and kneading parts of the body, flexing and manipulating the limbs, and the mechanical readjustment of any bones, muscles, or ligaments not in the normal position, with a view to removing the cause of the disorder and aiding the restorative force of nature in cases where the trouble origin-ated in misplacement of parta, irregular nerve action, or defective circulation, whether the practice of osteopathy is “prac-ttce of medicine,” and whether a school of osteopathy is a “medical college.’’ within the meaning of statutes, the courts have not determined.
 See Little v.
 State.
 60